There are seven basic

 Leadership Honor Society at your college or university:

 2. This local group will need to formally select officers and a faculty secretary and will need institutional recognition.
 This usually requires the development of a constitution and bylaws.
-We recommend using the model set forth in the OΔK Manual pages 41-44.
+We recommend using the model set forth in the OΔK Manual.
 Note: Until your Circle is chartered, you may not use the name Omicron Delta Kappa.

 3. Prepare an application requesting that your college or university be placed on the OΔK list of prospective colleges and universities.
 The National Headquarters of OΔK can supply you with general guidelines as well as a sample application to use as a model.
 In addition, the Associate Executive Director and the National Vice President will review your draft before it is voted upon.